Reclaim Your Real Magic by Using this Advanced Psychological Method

 And so, because we can’t easily identify these qualities within us, our minds project them out onto others.

-Hero Worship is Psychological Projection
+Hero Worship is a Psychological Projection

 Let’s say you’re an aspiring public speaker.
 You follow the work of your favorite speaker carefully.